FarhanHossain00/VPS-deployment-guide/Managing multiple github repo and multiple website in same vps.md

     source ~/.zshrc

-Now, your SSH keys are configured, and the SSH agent is set up to automatically handle them whenever you start a new terminal session.
+Now, your SSH keys are configured, and the SSH agent is set up using keychain to automatically handle them whenever you start a new terminal session.